Connect With Us

 SUNY New Paltz is nestled in the heart of a vibrant historic village midway between the capital city of Albany and New York City.
 Our unsurpassed location offers not only outstanding quality of life but world-class connections.

-The Office of Graduate & Extended Learning offers more than 50 exceptional programs in business, education, computer science, engineering, fine arts, music therapy, and the liberal arts for students who have the equivalent of a 4-year baccalaureate degree.
+SUNY New Paltz offers more than 50 exceptional graduate programs in business, education, computer science, engineering, fine arts, music therapy, and the liberal arts for students who have the equivalent of a 4-year baccalaureate degree.

 Our Mission: The Office of Graduate and Extended Learning at SUNY New Paltz aims to meet the educational needs of graduate, pre-professional, professional and career-changing students seeking timely, innovative, and intellectually stimulating study while providing the breadth and depth of knowledge necessary in their chosen disciplines.
 Whether in the classroom, in the field, or online, our graduate, certificate and non-credit programs prepare students to be knowledgeable and skilled, ethical, and culturally sensitive individuals prepared to contribute meaningfully to their profession and their communities.

 Notice to Persons Who Have Prior Felony Convictions

 State University of New York (SUNY) policy prohibits SUNY New Paltz admission applications from inquiring into an applicant’s prior criminal history.
 After acceptance, the College shall inquire if the student previously has been convicted of a felony if such individual seeks:

 - Participation in clinical or field experiences,

 The information required to be disclosed under SUNY policy regarding such felony convictions shall be reviewed by a standing campus committee consistent with the legal standards articulated in New York State Corrections Law.